fggo/python/README.md

     file_object.write('I love programming.\n')
     file_object.write('I love python language')

-# Python can only write strings to a text file.
+# only strings can be written to a text file. use str() for storing numerical data
-# If you want to store numerical data in a text file, use str() function
 ```

 Appending to a File